HexiScale: Facilitating Large Language Model Training over Heterogeneous Hardware: System Design and Implementation

 \section{System Design and Implementation}

-In this section, we start with a case study on heterogeneous training with the state-of-the-art training system, i.e. Megatron, then introduce the system design of \sys and discuss how \sys improves the training efficiency.
+In this section, we start with a case study on heterogeneous training with Megatron, then introduce the system design of \sys and discuss how \sys improves the training efficiency.
+We present full comparisons with homogeneous frameworks (Megatron), auto-parallelization work (Galvatron), and heterogeneous frameworks (AMP, Espresso, and Metis) in \S\ref{sec:eval}.